-- □ The built-in speakers may be turned off.
-Press <Fn>+<F2> to turn on the speakers. - □ The speaker volume may be turned to the minimum.
-Press <Fn>+<F4> and then ↑ or → to increase the volume. - □ If your computer is powered by battery, check that the battery is inserted properly and that it is charged. - □ If you are using an application that has its own volume control, check that the volume is turned up. - Check the volume controls in Windows.
+- □ The speaker volume may be turned to the minimum.
+Press <Fn>+<F4> and then \blacklozenge or \clubsuit to increase the volume. - □ If your computer is powered by battery, check that the battery is inserted properly and that it is charged. - □ If you are using an application that has its own volume control, check that the volume is turned up. - □ Check the volume controls in Windows.